Naresh-1991/A1/README.md

 # A1
-this is the git example
+This is the GIT practice Session
-apple